Skip to Content

 The past decade has seen enormous advances in molecular and biomedical technology resulting in an ‘omics’ revolution.

-Bioinformatics (health data science) covers the application of mathematics, statistics and computing to biological and clinical scenarios.
+Bioinformatics (health data science) covers the application of mathematics, statistics and computing (including AI and machine learning) to biological and clinical scenarios.
 Algorithms and software tools are used to understand and interpret patient-derived ‘Big Data’

 WHAT'S INVOLVED?